Investment ISA

 Before transferring, read about the disadvantages, risks, charges, penalties, benefits you'd lose or investments you can’t transfer to us.

-Invest your £20,000 ISA allowance and protect your investment returns from income tax, tax on dividends and capital gains tax, with our award-winning Investment ISA (‘Best Stocks & Shares ISA Provider’, Shares Awards 2021).
+Invest your £20,000 ISA allowance and protect your investment returns from income tax, tax on dividends and capital gains tax, with our award-winning ISA service (‘Best Stocks & Shares ISA Provider 2022’ at The Online Money awards).

 There are a number of reasons why transferring your Individual Savings Account (ISA) could stand you and your investments in good stead but you need to be aware of the disadvantages too.